- Greek culture's vast heritage has left a significant impact on the world, extending beyond science and language to include literature and the arts.

 Menelaos Lountemis belongs to the Greek writers of the interwar period who turned to social realism.
 The peculiarity of his work lies in the "amateur" way of writing, which he served in full consciousness, as he claimed that he was not interested in Art but in the recording of reality and the demonstration of social inequality.

 Nevertheless, throughout his work, he tends to focus entirely on a central narrator (usually referring to the author himself), who belongs to the marginal types of the socially oppressed and who gives us his personal perspective of loneliness, unfulfilled love, and the misery of the world.
-His work is strongly influenced by the European literature of the current of socialist realism, such as the realistic depiction of landscapes and persons with a strong sentimentality that sometimes touches on melodramatics, experiential writing, ethnography data.
+His work is strongly influenced by the European literature of the current of socialist realism, such as the realistic depiction of landscapes and persons with a strong sentimentality that sometimes touches on melodramatics, experiential writing, and ethnography data.

 In his works such as Cloudy and A Child Counts the Stars, his psychographic technique that creates complete, living characters, which make up an entire small society, and the narrative power are remarkable.